Scientific Name

 Most Conophytums need bright light but do not like too much intense sunlight.
 To avoid sunburn, place them in a position to receive a few hours of full sun in cooler periods of the day.

 These plants thrive best in a porous growing medium that will drain quickly.
-Use a commercial succulent soil specially designed for growing succulents or make your own mix.
+Use a commercial succulent soil specially designed for growing succulents, or make your own mix.

 When Conophytums go dormant in the spring, they require little or no water.
-In the fall, when plants will begin growing, it is safe to water deeply, allowing the soil to dry before watering again.
+When plants begin growing in the fall, it is safe to water deeply, allowing the soil to dry before watering again.

-Conophytums are light feeders, and they do not need fertilizer at all unless they are repotted every two years.
-Therefore, it is best to feed at the beginning of the growth period and just before flowering.
+Conophytums are light feeders and do not need fertilizer if repotted every two years.
+It is best to feed at the beginning of the growth period and just before flowering.

 These succulents will benefit from repotting.
 Depending on the pot's size and growth rate, they typically need to be repotted every 2 to 4 years.
-The best time to repot a Conophytum is at the beginning of a period of active growth.
+The best time to repot a Conophytum is at the beginning of active growth.

 Conophytums are easily propagated by division.
 They can also be grown from seeds.